pitt-crc/user-manual/docs/bioinformatics/nf-core-genomics-pipelines.md

 *  Designed for ease of use
 *  Manages interaction with compute infrastructure, enabling execution across nearly any environment

-nf-core is a community-driven initiative that maintains a curated collection of analysis pipelines built with Nextflow.

 [nf-core](https://nf-co.re/) is a community-driven initiative that maintains a curated collection of analysis [pipelines](https://nf-co.re/pipelines) built with Nextflow.

 I built a web application through open ondemand: